jkor2/facial_recog/README.md

 ## LBF Model and Haar Cascade Classifier

-- **LBF Model:** The project employs the LBF model for facial landmark detection.
+- **LBF Model:** The project employs the LBF model, a part of the OpenCV library, for facial landmark detection.
 LBF (Local Binary Feature) is a powerful and robust algorithm for facial landmark localization.
+OpenCV is an open-source computer vision library widely used for image and video processing tasks.

-- **Haar Cascade Classifier:** The Haar Cascade classifier is used for detecting faces in images.
-The project uses a pre-trained Haar Cascade classifier for accurate face detection.
+- **Haar Cascade Classifier:** The Haar Cascade classifier, also a component of OpenCV, is used for detecting faces in images.
+The project utilizes a pre-trained Haar Cascade classifier for accurate face detection.

+- **OpenCV** By leveraging OpenCV's functionalities, this project benefits from a well-established and versatile computer vision library.

 ## Example
 <div>